Rarotonga, 2010

 Much legal debate has raged around the concept of the "dependent spouse" - or more accurately the forced aggregation of spouses with applicants (into the "benefit unit") for purposes of financial assessment and income support payment.
 I discuss this issue critically in the welfare program at Appendix 4: "The Concept of Spousal Dependency".

-Same-sex spousal relationships have recently been acknowledged fully in social assistance law.
-In fact this change has reduced the collective allowance available to some same-sex households, which might otherwise have avoided income and asset aggregation which often results in disentitlement.
+Same-sex spousal relationships have been acknowledged fully in social assistance law.
+This change has reduced the collective allowance available to some same-sex households, which might otherwise have avoided dual-spousal income and asset aggregation which can result in disentitlement.

 (b) "Budgetary Requirements"